If you have lung disease of any kind, no doubt you’ve come across the words “Oxygen saturation” or “O2 Sats” , “Pulse-Oximeter”?

 O2 Saturation is simply a numerical representation ( expressed as a percentage) of how much oxygen your blood is carrying at any given moment.
 This is a useful number to know when someone with a respiratory disorder is ill, because it indicates how well the lungs are functioning and/or how much oxygen is available to the vital organs of the body.

 Before I get into how we measure oxygen saturation, let me explain what the term “oxygen saturation” actually means.
 If you remember some basic human biology, then you already know that we have these little donut shaped cells in our blood called “Red” blood cells or RBC’s for short.
 Inside these red blood cells is an iron-rich protein called “Hemoglobin” also known as Hb.
 Well, when hemoglobin comes in contact with oxygen ( in your lungs) it soaks it up like a sponge.
 It’s actually the combination of oxygen and hemogloblin that gives blood it’s bright red color.
 The more “saturated” the hemoglobin is, the brighter red the blood becomes.
 When the Oxygen saturation of the hemoglobin is low, ( usually below 75%), the blood actually gets darker…almost black in color(such as the blood that’s carried in your veins).
 Each hemoglobin molecule has a certain capacity for oxygen in which it can bind with, and it’s this capacity for oxygen that we are actually measuring when we do a oxygen saturation check… ie. O2 sat.
 So, if I check my O2 sat and the reading is 95%, this tells me that my hemoglobin is saturated to 95% of it’s carrying capacity.
-So naturally the more oxygen that gets into the blood stream, the higher the saturation should be.
+So basically, the more oxygen that gets into the blood stream, the higher the saturation should be.

 Now that we know what O2 saturation is, how do we measure it?
 Well, that’s where the handy pulse-oximeter comes in.
 Hard to believe that this device has only been around for a couple of decades.
 When I first started working as an RT back in the 1970’s we didn’t have such a luxury.
 Back then, to measure someones O2 saturation, we had to actually take a blood sample from an artery.. i.e. an ABG ( arterial blood gas), then run it through a special machine that would measure the amount of oxygen dissolved in the plasma, and then hand calculate the results with a slide rule.
 Talk about a long and drawn out process… not to mention painful.